Breast Reduction in Worcester, MA

 Every procedure is individualized, and prices vary from patient to patient.
 In some cases, health insurance providers may cover breast reduction when indicated as a treatment for medical or structural conditions.
 When performed for strictly cosmetic reasons, it is usually not covered by insurance carriers.
 Nonetheless, Salisbury Plastic Surgery offers financing and flexible payment options to accommodate all of our patients.

 If your overly large breasts impair your comfort, activity, or self-confidence, a breast reduction procedure may solve the problem.
-At Salisbury Plastic Surgery in Shrewsbury, Dr. Deborah K. Ekstrom provides breast reduction surgery for residents of Worcester and the surrounding communities in Massachusetts.
+At Salisbury Plastic Surgery in Worcester, Dr. Deborah K. Ekstrom provides breast reduction surgery for residents of Shrewsbury and the surrounding communities in Massachusetts.
 Contact us today to schedule a consultation.